Skip to main content

 From exclusive private tours to accessing acres of royal gardens and parks – there’s a whole host of ways you can get your royal fix.
 Discover Buckingham Palace when it opens up its State Rooms to visitors for 10 weeks each summer, or wander through the Royal Parkland, gardens and house of the Sandringham Estate.

-The King’s official residences
+Visit the King’s official residences

+Wondering where the king lives in Britain?
 From the grandeur of London's Buckingham Palace to the remote Scottish escape at Balmoral Castle, the Royal Family have called some of the nation’s most beautiful buildings their homes.
 Dive into the lives of the royals and experience the opulence of these official residences that regularly open to the public.

 On selected dates, Buckingham Palace opens its doors to visitors for your chance to explore the Royal Family’s iconic London home.